-Maryland law requires landlords to repair and eliminate conditions which are, or if not promptly corrected will become, a fire hazard or a serious and substantial threat to the life, health, or safety of occupants.
+Maryland law requires landlords to repair and eliminate conditions that are a serious threat to the life, health, or safety of occupants.
 Read the Law: MD Code, Real Property, § 8-211

 Rent escrow provides tenants with a way to get repairs of serious and dangerous problems in their dwellings, whether the problem is within a single unit or in an area used jointly by all tenants.
 The problems covered by this law are those which constitute "a substantial and serious threat of danger to the life, health, and safety" of a tenant.
 Rent escrow is not for problems that just make the apartment or home less attractive or comfortable, such as small cracks in the floors, walls or ceiling.
-Also excluded are non-dangerous violations of a local housing code and dangerous conditions in the community at large.
+Rent escrow cannot be used for non-dangerous violations of a local housing code and dangerous conditions in the community, like crime.

 The serious or dangerous conditions include, but are not limited to:

 - lack of heat, light, electricity or water, unless you are responsible for the utilities and the utilities were shut off because you didn't pay the bill;

 - lack of adequate sewage disposal; rodent infestation in two or more units;

 - lead paint hazards that the landlord has failed to reduce;

 - the existence of any structural defect that presents a serious threat to your physical safety;

 - the existence of any condition that presents a serious fire or health hazard.

 It is the public policy of the state that landlords who permit dangerous conditions to exist in their leased property be punished, and that an effective law be established to prevent and repair these conditions.